-Calabash is an open source testing framework, where tests can be written and executed for the Android and iOS apps.
+Ans: Calabash is an open-source testing framework, where tests can be written and executed for the Android and iOS apps.
 This Automated User Interface framework allows tests that are to be written in Cucumber and Ruby.
 UI interactions are enabled by Calabash within a mobile application through input text, buttons and by validating responses.
 It can be configured to different iOS and Android devices.
 Real-time feedback and validations are offered.
 Calabash also offers a great foundation for cross-platform testing strategy.

 Calabash is Behavior Driven Development or BDD.
 This framework is quite similar to Test Driven Development, but application behavior is specified instead of creating tests to describe the shape of APIs.
 BDD is a process where multiple stakeholders weigh-in to create a common understanding of what needs to be built.
 This strategy helps to build the right software and design it from the perspective of the owner.

 Calabash is a test automation framework enabling mobile developers to develop anything without the necessary coding skills and execute automated tests for iOS and Android apps.
 UI interactions are enabled by Calabash.
 Though this is a great first step in the UI acceptance test automation, the real benefits can be seen when the tests are executed on mobile devices.
 Calabash testing can be configured on hundreds of iOS and Android devices to get real-time feedback and validation.

 The Behavior-Driven Development Calabash is based on defines a philosophy where development takes place from the outside-in.
 It isn't much different from creating functional specifications and building them to shape, Calabash takes the specifications and makes them executable, and provides the means to test the actual specifications.BDD is meant to be a process where multiple stakeholders can create a common understanding of the project to be built.

 Ans: Calabash is quite easy while writing tests and makes the entire process quite fun.
 The language syntax is easy to read and coding experience is not really necessary.
 The advantages include: